 Now, let’s talk about the noodles.
 You can’t have a good ramen dish without slurpable noodles.
 The best kind of ramen noodles are long, thick, and perfect for absorbing the broth’s rich flavor.
 Ramen shops often use udon, soba, or wheat noodles to accomplish this task.
 The key to cooking the perfect ramen noodles is to only cook them in boiling water for about 2 minutes, that’s all they need!
 You want your ramen noodles to be soft without being overcooked, rubbery, or god forbid, soggy.
 Trust us, there’s nothing worse than going digging into a steaming bowl of ramen, only to grab a spoonful of noodles that are falling apart.
 That’s why we use organic wheat noodles to absorb the flavor and still maintain the perfect consistency.
 You can thank good ol’ gluten for that one!

 An essential part of every ramen dish and the severely underrated element is the seasoning.
 Without seasoning, you’re just drinking noodle water, and no one wants that.
-Ramen is typically salty, with hints of umami to bring out that homey flavor.
+Ramen is typically salty, with hints of umami.
 Typical seasonings include ~light~ salt, soy sauce, miso paste, and garlic.
 The more advanced seasonings include seasoned oil, a touch of brown sugar, and sesame oil.
 Our Mike’s Mighty Good Savory Beef Pillow Pack uses sea salt, sesame oil, green onions, sunflower oil, organic sugar, and garlic.
 These seasonings balance our ramen, so it’s not too salty, not too rich, but just right.

 So, How Does Ramen Become a Steak Skillet Dinner?